 A brown, opaque pigment or film forms in the inner corner of the eye.
 It varies from slight to severe.
 If left untreated, the pigment spreads until it covers the entire eye.
 PK is easily diagnosed.
 You can be see it with the naked eye.
 This pigmentation can develop at any age.

 How is PK either treated or controlled?

-The best treatment for this disease is prevention.
+The best treatment for this Pug health issue is prevention.
 You should have your pet’s tear output tested.
 If there are signs of pigmentation, start your pet on medication.
 The disease, once started, cannot be eliminated.
 Medication helps to control the spread.
 If your pet experience any blindness, removing the pigment can halt farther spread of the disease.
 Pigmentation leaves a scar on the cornea.

 Your pet’s eyes are vulnerable to many injuries.
 These injuries cause abrasions and scratches, and often damage the cornea.
 Cornea ulceration occurs.
 Prompt mandatory treatment prevents additional damage and health issues.

 An increase in tearing, excessive blinking, and sensitivity to light, and great pain are symptoms of cornea ulceration.
 The animal also refuses to open the affected eye.
 Treatment ranges from antibiotic drops and ointment, to surgery that creates a third eyelid or a flap.
 Eye problems usually involve more than one specific disease process.

 Courtesy of Viorel Sima

 The Pug's flat face makes him prone to numerous upper respiratory problems and health issues.
 These problems range from a single sneeze, to trauma in the chest that causes breathing difficulties.